 Deciding to apply for a PTSD service dog is a major life decision, and could prove a transformational time in a veteran’s life.
-At Putnam Service Dogs, we ensure that each veteran is matched with a dog who can aid or improve the vet’s life and well-being.
+At Putnam Service Dogs, we ensure that each veteran we can help is matched with a dog who can aid or improve the vet’s life and well-being.

 Putnam Service Dogs is Committed to Helping our Vets

 At Putnam Service Dogs we really care about our military veterans.
-Our CEO, Nancy Teague, her own son is an army vet and he proudly wore his army uniform on the day of his wedding. (their photo on the right of this.)
+Our CEO, Nancy Teague’s son is an army vet and he proudly wore his army uniform on the day of his wedding. (their photo on the right of this.)

-Clearly, we know they could use all the support they can get and we are very committed to serving them the best we can.
+Clearly, we know veterans could use all the support they can get and we are very committed to serving them the best we can.

 PTSD Service Dog Training

-Our dogs are mixed-breed, rescue dogs that are carefully selected to complete our training program and they can become a wonderful companion for the vet with PTSD or other physical or emotional disability other then blindness.
+Our dogs are mixed-breed, rescue dogs that are carefully selected to complete our training program and they can become a wonderful companion for the vet with PTSD or physical disabilities other then blindness.

 The dogs first go through a puppy raiser program that is using volunteers to help the puppies socialize and prepare them for the more rigorous service dog training, guided by one of our trainers.

-A lot of time and effort goes into our service dog training program to assure the dog is ready and prepared for the job and tasks needed to help his companion.
+A lot of time and effort goes into our service dog training program to assure the dog is ready and prepared for the job and tasks needed to help his person.